GatorCogitate/cogitate_tool/CommandLineOutline.md

 | What repo do you want to view?           | Line Chart|
 | What functions do you want to view?      | Line Chart|

-**Questions for the User**

-* What option do you want to view the output within the command line interface or the web interface?

 **Commands we have:**

 * Link